jlgrimes/swissiwashi/README.md

 Everything I'm going to say in the calculations section is essentially a carbon copy of [Chris Schemanske's awesome article on how this stuff works](https://sixprizes.com/tiebreakers/), I just put it into code.

+Special thanks to Kenny Packala, Solomon Shurge, and Chris Schemanske for testing.

 # Data Structures

 ## Players